WHY ARE WE TEACHING A KNOWLEDGE-RICH CURRICULUM; HOW IS IT DIFFERENT?

-Our knowledge rich curriculum is purposefully sequenced, delivered and assessed using the principles of ‘Head, Heart, Hands’.
+Our knowledge rich curriculum is purposefully sequenced, delivered and assessed using the principles of ‘Know, Show, Grow’ concepts’.
 This method of delivery and assessment gives a subject specific focus to the whole learner and the qualities that can be developed through Physical Education and not just the practical ability of a student.

 Pupils will develop a deep and meaningful understanding of how their own body works, values to promote sportsmanship, leadership and physical competency in a range of activities in order to support lifelong involvement in physical activity and the health and well-being benefits that comes from this lifestyle.